 - 1. Statement of the Problem

 - 2. Project Design and Implementation

 - 3. Capabilities and Competencies

-- 4. Evaluation, Aftercare, Sustainability, and Plan for Collecting the Performance Measurement Data
+4. Evaluation, Aftercare, Sustainability, and Plan for Collecting the Performance Measurement Data

 Submission of performance measures data is not required for the application.
-Performance measures are included as an alert that successful applicants will be required to submit specific data to the Bureau of Justice Assistance and Substance Abuse and Mental Health Services Administration as part of their reporting requirements.
+Performance measures are included as an alert that successful applicants will be required to submit specific data to BJA and SAMHSA as part of their reporting requirements.
 For the application, the applicant should indicate an understanding of these requirements and discuss how the applicant will gather the required data, should the applicant receive funding.

-Please refer to the Selection Criteria, page 22, for the specific components of what the narrative should include.
+Refer to the Selection Criteria, page 23, for the specific components of what the narrative should include.